 The Mystery of the Vanished Cake: Learn Past Perfect Passive with a Funny Story

-Learning English grammar doesn’t have to be boring — today we’ll practise the Past Perfect Passive through a lighthearted and funny story about a birthday party gone wrong.
+Learning English grammar doesn’t have to feel heavy or confusing.
+Today, you’ll practise the Past Perfect Passive through a funny short story about a birthday party… and a missing cake. 🍰

 Video coming soon...